liomj/skins/xswatch4/readme.txt

 6. Save the block
 7. In you XOOPS site folder search for this file themes/xswatch4/tpl/nav-menu.tpl and rename it nav_menu_backup.tpl
-8. Create a new empty nav-menu.tpl in the same folder and paste this code
+8. Create a new empty nav-menu.tpl in the same folder and paste this code.
+Save the file.

 <{$xoops_menu_xswatch4}>